VivekKumar1515/Employee-Management-System-Backend/README.md

 ## Conclusion

 This backend project for the Employee Management System provides a solid foundation for handling employee data with Spring Boot.
-Feel free to extend and customize the functionality as per your requirements.

 ---